ElektraInitiative/libelektra/doc/decisions/decision_process.md

   A text file which contains the content as [explained here](EXPLANATIONS.md).
 - `Decision PR`:
   A pull request that contains changes for decisions.
+- `Decision author`:
+  Is the person who creates the decision PR.
+- `Decision reviewer`:
+  Is the person who reviews the decision PR.

 ### Main Purpose